A short course on positive solutions of systems of ODEs via fixed point index: Nonnegative solutions of systems of BVPs

 In fact, if this does not happen, there exist $(u,v)\in \partial V_\rho$ and $\mu \geq 0$ such that $(u,v)=T(u,v)+\mu (e,e)$.
 So, for all $t\in [a_1,b_1]$, $\min u(t)\leq \rho$ and for $t\in [a_2,b_2]$, $\min v(t)\leq \rho$.
 We have, for $t\in [0,1]$,

-and, reasoning as in the proof of Lemma \ref {idx0b1}, we obtain $\rho\geq \min_{t\in [a_1,b_1]}u(t) >\rho+\mu\geq \rho,$ a contradiction. \end{proof} \begin{thm} The system \eqref{ham-sys} has at least one positive solution in $K$ if either of the following conditions hold.
+and, reasoning as in the proof of Lemma \ref {idx0b1-sys}, we obtain $\rho\geq \min_{t\in [a_1,b_1]}u(t) >\rho+\mu\geq \rho,$ a contradiction. \end{proof} \begin{theorem} The system \eqref{ham-sys} has at least one positive solution in $K$ if either of the following conditions holds.

 \begin{enumerate}